herluf-ba/justok/README.md

 - Memory usage of search
 - Playing performance of the engine (ELO?).

+### Creating a chess variants engine.
+I think I have a good idea for a chess game.
+I'm not sure though, so I want to do some design work and test some ideas.
+I want to be able to test many different variations on the regular rules of chess rapidly, to search for setups that are fun and balanced.

+To do so, I am writing a chess engine - with a twist!
+My engine won't assume that the board is 8x8.
+It may be any size.
+It also won't assume what pieces each player has.
+Instead, the engine will know about various piece behaviours that can be composed to try out new pieces.
+Like, what if the knight could also be promoted like a pawn?
+Or what if the board was 7x7, there were no kings and both rooks acted like kings?
+With check and everything.

 Piece Movements
 - March: Pawns
 - Step: King